Resinder/Resinder/README.md

 - ⚡ Fun fact: ...
 -->

-# Hello, World! 👋
+# Hi there! 👋

 Welcome to my world of innovation at the intersection of electronics, cybersecurity, and DevOps!
-I'm Utkan, a seasoned DevOps & DevSecOps Engineer with a deep passion for automating software pipelines and fortifying systems against cyber threats.
+I'm Utkan Sevimli, a seasoned DevOps & DevSecOps Engineer with a deep passion for automating software pipelines and fortifying systems against cyber threats.

-- 🌱 Currently diving deeper into Kubernetes and Docker to optimize cloud-native environments.
+- 🌱 Currently delving deeper into Kubernetes and Docker to optimize cloud-native environments.
 - 👯 Open to collaborating on CI/CD, infrastructure as code, and cybersecurity projects.
 - 💬 Let's discuss GitLab, Jenkins, Docker, Kubernetes, and the exciting blend of AI in DevOps!
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/utkans) for professional opportunities and industry insights.